CAS has a number of programs and resources for universities. Read on to learn more!

 CAS offers a free membership program that provides university students with exclusive benefits, from career resources to study tools to networking events!
 Join the more than 7,000 students already benefiting from this program.

 CAS Student Ambassador Program

 This program cultivates student leaders who partner closely with their CAS University Liaisons to champion the CAS and the property-casualty actuarial profession at their university.
 CAS Student Ambassadors plan events, share news and resources with their classmates, and provide feedback to the CAS.
 Universities can nominate one student each year to serve a two year term.
-For more information about the program please contact CAS University Engagement Manager Tamar Gertner.
+For more information about the program please contact CAS Candidate Engagement Manager Stephanie Litrenta.

 CAS Academic Central

 CAS Academic Central is a membership program offered at no cost to professors who teach actuarial science and related courses.
 Members receive a number of benefits including property and casualty classroom resources, complimentary registration for three CAS conferences annually, free webinars, and more!
 To learn more visit the CAS website.